EPFL-SwEnt-2024-LaStartUp/prd/template/5-mvp.md

 interest with descriptions and photos along the way.
 Once they are done recording the path, they can add a title and description to it and publish it on the application.
-Users can then decide whether they want to share their recorded paths with all users of the application, just with their friends, or keep them private by selecting the desired option in the settings.
+Users can then decide whether they want to share their recorded paths with all users of the application, just with their friends, or keep them private by selecting the desired privacy option in the settings.
 Path recording is important as it enables users to keep a memory of their trips, making it enjoyable to look back on their experiences.
 Additionally, it allows users to follow the same path again if they wish to revisit their favorite spots.
 Path sharing ensures the application features many possible paths to